Smita-04/adgen-ai-marketing/README.md

 1.  **Semantic Analysis & Prompt Engineering (Backend):**
     *   The Next.js API route receives raw user input (Product + Audience).
-    *   It interfaces with **Google Gemini 1.5 Flash** to perform chain-of-thought reasoning, converting the raw input into a structured JSON payload containing a viral caption and an optically-optimized image prompt.
+    *   It interfaces with **Google Gemini ** to perform chain-of-thought reasoning, converting the raw input into a structured JSON payload containing a viral caption and an optically-optimized image prompt.

 2.  **Visual Synthesis (Frontend):**
     *   The frontend receives the optimized prompt and encodes it for the **Flux Diffusion Model** (via Pollinations).